 Monthly Meeting: change the monthly meetings to concentrate on the KPIs and use the reports as backup or for additional detail.
 Create an agenda and an executive summary to ensure that the meeting stays on task and concentrates on the main areas of success and concern.

 If you want to read more about a Closed-Loop Planning, Reporting and Analysis Process, I suggest you read part one of the series.
 Solver enables world-class decisions with BI360, a leading web-based CPM suite made up of budgeting, reporting, dashboards, and data warehousing, delivered through a web portal.
-Solver offers BI360 through cloud and on-premise deployment and is reinventing CPM with its next generation solution.
+Solver is reinventing CPM with its next generation solution.
 BI360 empowers business users with modern features including innovative use of Excel in the model design process.
 If you’re interested in learning more, our team is excited to hear about your organizational needs and goals.